Members

 Thipphaphone Xayavong

 EUTOPIA PhD student in Sustainable Development at the University of Warwick and CY Cergy Paris Université.
 His thesis project aims to study the effects of education on health beliefs and behaviors within the primary and secondary education system in the People's Republic of Laos.
-In particular, it will examine in detail the political, cognitive and social aspects linking formal education to health. - Research engineers
+In particular, it will examine in detail the political, cognitive and social aspects linking formal education to health.

 Aurélien Martineau

 Doctor in social geography from the University of Angers and currently a research engineer in the PLACES laboratory at CY Cergy Paris Université.
-Her work focuses mainly on the ECOMUSIQ action-research project, carried out in collaboration with Basile Michel, associate professor in geography, and the TREMPO cultural association based in Nantes (Pays de la Loire).
+His work focuses mainly on the ECOMUSIQ action-research project, carried out in collaboration with Basile Michel, associate professor in geography, and the TREMPO cultural association based in Nantes (Pays de la Loire).
 The aim of this project is to study the challenges of ecological transition in the French contemporary music sector.
 Within this framework, he adopts a posture of support and scientific backing, bringing his expertise to the realization of the ECOMUSIQ study fields.
 His previous research experience has led him to become involved in a variety of themes.
-They have enabled him to specialize in the use of qualitative research tools and methodologies, while developing a keen interest in participatory science projects. - Emeritus
+They have enabled him to specialize in the use of qualitative research tools and methodologies, while developing a keen interest in participatory science projects.

 Elizabeth Auclair

 Emeritus lecturer in town and country planning.
-Her work is characterized by a wide range of research topics, and focuses on three main areas: territorial cultural and heritage policies, participatory processes and project co-construction, and alternative approaches to sustainable territorial development (degrowth, the commons, etc.). - Associate researchers
+Her work is characterized by a wide range of research topics, and focuses on three main areas: territorial cultural and heritage policies, participatory processes and project co-construction, and alternative approaches to sustainable territorial development (degrowth, the commons, etc.).

-- Abdoul Ba
+Abdoul Ba

-Doctorate in geography from the University of Paris I- Panthéon Sorbonne, associate professor, specialist in geography of territorial development, international migration and decentralized cooperation.
+Doctorate in geography from the University of Paris I-Panthéon Sorbonne, associate professor, specialist in geography of territorial development, international migration and decentralized cooperation.

 Claire Fonticelli